skenow/tuskfish/README.md

 The project emphasis is on creating the simplest and most lightweight code base possible:
 * A small, simple code base is easy to understand and maintain as PHP evolves.
 * Security is a lot easier to manage in a small project.
-* Avoiding use of external libraries as far as possible greatly reduces attack surface and code bloat (most libraries are far bigger than Tuskfish in their own right and every library you add comes with its own security vulnerabilities).
-The only external libraries currently in use are jQuery, Boostrap and HTMLPurifier.
+* Avoiding use of external libraries as far as possible to reduce attack surface, maintenance overhead and code bloat.
+External libraries in use are: Boostrap 4, jQuery, popper.js, Bootstrap-datepicker, Bootstrap-fileinput and HTMLPurifier.

 Features include:
 * Publish a mixed stream of articles, file downloads, images, audio, video, static pages and collections with one simple form.